lapt0r/goose/CONTRIBUTING.md

 - Have a use case or user story for your feature.
 Be specific, we would like to avoid "feature creep" outside of Goose's primary purpose.
 - File a Feature Request issue.

+## Documentation

+Goose currently does not have a "Documentation" issue type.
+This is an open issue!